zaphosting/docs/docs/vserver-windows-conan.md

 ../Conan-Server/Engine/Config/Windows
 ```

 You will be able to find the **WindowsServerEngine.ini** configuration file.
-Through this file, you can adjust a wide variety of configuration options by adding specific parameters
+Through this file, you can adjust a wide variety of configuration options by adding specific parameters.

 As an example, to add a server name, password and admin password you would add the following to the file.
 ```